HeroPointConsulting/heartlandheatingair-website/SEO-LOCATION-GUIDE.md

 # Long-Tail Location SEO Implementation Guide

-This guide explains how to implement long-tail SEO location results for Heartland Heating & Air.
+This guide explains the completed implementation of long-tail SEO location results for Heartland Heating & Air.
 The solution creates targeted landing pages for location-service combinations to rank for specific local search queries.

 ## 🎯 What This Solves